 - Visible tartar build-up on teeth

 - Bleeding from the mouth

 - Chewing on one side of the mouth

 - Dropping food from the mouth when eating

 - Swelling around the mouth (from potential tooth root abscesses)

-If you detect any of the above signs, please contact Cathcart and Winn Veterinary Clinic and Hospital in Farnham and Aldershot to book an appointment for a vet to examine your dog as soon as possible.
+If you detect any of the above signs, please contact Cathcart and Winn Veterinary Clinic and Hospital in Farnham to book an appointment for a vet to examine your dog as soon as possible.